 Illustration from Capo Ferro

 So, what did it look like?
 The English style, such as it was, was probably a mish-mash of Italian, Spanish and English sword styles.
 Saviolo was not the first teacher from Italy in London, but he was the only one that apparently was published until the early 1600's.
 In order to understand this style, it's best also to understand what it's not.
 By using Silver as a method of contrasting, we can get a better look at what it might have been like, and how it might have been used practically.
 Saviolo was also kind enough to put wood cuts in his manuscript so that also helps.
 The style was upright, close measure (as opposed to what modern fencing and period Italian fencing would be comfortable with), much like Silver, but with more movement.
 Saviolo said to move the foot with each strike, just like Marozzo and unlike Silver.
-He advocated strong defences, but fluid movement.
+He advocated strong defenses, but fluid movement.
 Much like what a boxing match might look like in 1900.
 Up right backs, hands out front, feet moving here and there.

 Silver, by contrast had advocated a very static stance, with strong purposeful steps that followed the sword blow.
 There does not seem to be a lot of running backwards in the English sword fight, which may have been a cultural as well as a practical matter.
 Whatever it is, I am deliberately not advocating such actions in this work.
 Most of all of the movement here will be forward in direction.
 Saviolo reflects this by being a strong believer in side steps and passes.
 The purpose of not backing up in a fight is a very key understanding to how the rest of this instruction is presented.
 DO NOT BACK UP.
-Backing up in a duel of honour may instantly invalidate the argument for which the fight is occurring.
+Backing up in a duel of honor may instantly invalidate the argument for which the fight is occurring.
 It displays fear before the opponent, and shows a lack of willingness to "Take it like a man" as it were.
-Removing one's self from a fight as a means of defence would be considered a poor display of skill and lack of understanding of how to handle a fight.
+Removing one's self from a fight as a means of defense would be considered a poor display of skill and lack of understanding of how to handle a fight.
 Rather, maintain a safe measure, but instead of removing from a fight, it would be practical to instead use that time to gain control of the opponent's blade.
 Not run from it.

 In fighting, thrusts would be quick, to the face or the lower belly, with blazing fast wrist and elbow cuts to the head, neck, knee, or other vulnerable spot if needed.
 Since these cuts would be either true edge or false edge, there would be little "Wind Up" as it were to deliver a strong true edge, body cleaving blow, as might be common with Silver But, the direction of the cut might follow the same path and have the same target.
 Saviolo was good for either open hand or dagger, and a variety of other items, but had a particular fondness for the dagger, in contrast to the stout English buckler carried at the time.
 The buckler was a universal item used by many English that might have very well died out on the continent, so Saviolo's dagger was probably very novel for its time.